MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ## Broad category

 ### Specific issue
-A more detailed explaination to identify the issue.
+A more detailed explanation to identify the issue.

 ** Work Around: **
 Description